Concert Performer Resume Example

 The job market for musicians stays pretty steady, with the U.S. Bureau of Labor Statistics showing about 1% growth through 2032.
 It’s a competitive space, but not shrinking.

-You might find opportunities in live performance, studio work, or even composing for media.
+You might find opportunities in live performance, studio work, or even composing for media—and if you’re exploring acting, a cover letter can help you stand out.
 I see musicians landing gigs in everything from teaching to music therapy or audio production.

 You don’t always need a degree to start.
 Many musicians build careers by networking, self-promotion, and picking up multiple part-time roles.
 Flexibility really helps you stand out.